-English holly is a broadleaf evergreen tree/shrub that is grown ornamentally in the northwestern United States and Canada but is also commonly found escaping into forests in this region.
+English holly is a broadleaf evergreen tree or shrub that is grown as a landscape plant in the northwestern United States and Canada but is also commonly found escaping into forests in this region.
 English holly's native range is the British Isles to southern and central Europe.
 It is grown commercially in the Pacific Northwest and commonly used in decorations and floral arrangements as well as in landscapes.
 See Holly Research and Reports for more information and research reports on this species.

 Legal status in King County, Washington

 In King County, English holly is classified as a Weed of Concern and its control is recommended in natural areas that are being restored to native vegetation and in protected forest lands.
 The City of Kirkland includes English holly on its list of prohibited plants that are prohibited from being planted on private property.

 English holly is not on the Washington State Noxious Weed List, although it is on the monitor list of the Washington State Noxious Weed Control Board (external link).

 - Large, dense, slow-growing, evergreen tree or shrub, 15 to 50 feet tall and up to 15 feet wide or more

 - Can grow as either a single-trunk tree or a multi-stemmed thicket